MOUNTAIN MOVEMENT COURSES

 • Terrain ID - We’ll get a feel for Slope Angle and Terrain Type as we move through various types of terrain throughout the day.
 We’ll discuss visual cues, and what terrain is and isn’t avalanche terrain.

-• Basic Navigation - We’ll go over basic navigation techniques so we can make sure we’ll always have an idea of where we are in time, place, and space in the backcountry.
-With no pre-established trails, ever-changing conditions, and various skin tracks you could follow, it’s essential to know where YOU are in relation to where YOU need to be.
+• Basic Navigation - We’ll go over basic navigation techniques (no mapping apps, in field navigation) so we can make sure we’ll always have an idea of where we are in time, place, and space in the backcountry.
+With no pre-established trails, ever-changing conditions, and various skin tracks you could follow, it’s essential to know where you are in relation to where you need to be, and don’t want to be.

 • This course is for beginners!